bjlkeng/bjlkeng.github.io/source/posts/pixelcnn.rst

-The masked convolution layer (which I named ``PixelConv2D``) was actually pretty easy to implement in Keras because I just inherited from the ``Conv2D`` layer, build a binary mask and then do an element-wise product with the kernel.
+The masked convolution layer (which I named ``PixelConv2D``) was actually pretty easy to implement in Keras because I just inherited from the ``Conv2D`` layer, build a binary mask and then did an element-wise product with the kernel.
 There's just a bit of accounting that needs to go on in building the mask such as ensuring that your input is a multiple of 3 and that the right bits are set.
-This probably isn't the most efficient method of doing it because you literally are multiplying by a binary matrix every time, but it probably is the easiest!
+This probably isn't the most efficient method of doing it because you literally are multiplying by a binary matrix every time, but it probably is the easiest.

 |h3| PixelCNN Outputs |h3e|